Teyras/MT/text/chapters/130_evaluation.md

 ### Validation of Parallel Worker Results

-For the homogenus parallel setup, we needed to make sure that our measurements did actually run in parallel.
+For the homogeneous parallel setup, we needed to make sure that our measurements did actually run in parallel.
 We calculated the total runtime for all the measurements (the difference between the timestamps of the first and last measured results, regardless of the worker) and the time when all the worker